 Credit bureau reporting

-The child support office can report to credit bureaus when a parent owes past due child support, also called arrears.
-Banks and other creditors can limit or deny credit to parents based on information the child support office reports.
+The Child Support Division reports to credit bureaus when a parent owes past due child support, also called arrears.
+Banks and other creditors can limit or deny credit to parents based on information the division reports.

-The child support office can report a parent to credit bureaus if both the following are true.
+The division reports a parent to credit bureaus if both the following are true.
 The parent:

 - Is ordered to pay support by either a court or child support magistrate

-- Owes arrears of at least three times the monthly support obligation or, for arrears-only cases, the amount of arrears is at least one dollar.
+- Owes past due child support, or arrears, of at least three times the monthly support obligation or, for arrears-only cases, the amount of arrears is at least one dollar.

-At least 30 days before it reports the arrears to credit bureaus, the child support office sends the parent a Notice of Intent to Report Arrears.
-The child support office will continue to report information to credit bureaus until the arrears are paid in full.
+Thirty (30) days before reporting the arrears to credit bureaus, the division sends the parent a Notice of Intent to Report Arrears.
+The division will continue to report information to credit bureaus until the parent pays the arrears in full.

 Disputing arrears reported to the credit bureaus

-If the parent does not contest credit bureau reporting within 21 days, the child support office will report the arrears to three major credit bureau agencies:
+If the parent does not contest credit bureau reporting within 21 days, the division will report the arrears to two major credit bureau agencies:

-If the parent believes the credit bureaus are reporting the information inaccurately, he or she may contact each credit bureau to dispute the accuracy of the information.
+If the parent believes the credit bureaus are reporting inaccurate information, he or she may contact each credit bureau to dispute the inaccurate information.

-Parents can dispute the accuracy of information on their credit report online or in writing directly to:
+Parents can dispute the information on their credit report online or in writing directly to:

 Equifax Information Services, LLC